craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

    - Ensure market data streaming is working
    - Check for connectivity to the Tastytrade platform
    - Verify that option prices are being updated correctly

+4. **Position Detection Issues**:
+   - If existing positions aren't correctly identified, verify API permissions
+   - Check the format of symbols to ensure they match expected patterns
+   - Review logs for any errors during the position scanning process

+5. **Credit Estimation Issues**:
+   - If credits for existing positions seem incorrect, they might be using default estimates
+   - Check if the order history API is functioning correctly
+   - Consider manually setting more accurate credit values if needed